A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Rollover accidents have a higher fatality rate than other types of crashes.
 Ejection from the vehicle plays a major role in the severity of injury and incidence of fatalities in most rollover crashes.
 Additionally, collapsing roofs of the rolled vehicles play a large part in occupants' injuries.
 Survivors of rollover crashes are likely to suffer spinal cord, back, and brain injuries.

 Stuart Plotnick has seen the devastating effects that rollover accidents have on the injured and their families.
 He is aware of the difficulties you will face in trying to put the pieces of your life back together.
-As a former insurance advocate, Mr. Plotnick also understands how the other side will try to settle for less than you deserve.
+As a former insurance advocate, Attorney Plotnick also understands how the other side will try to settle for less than you deserve.

-How did your accident happen?
+How did your car accident happen?

 Among the most common types of car accidents, rear-end collisions can cause serious, painful injuries can quickly occur that leave you unable to work or live your life normally, even if the accident occurred at slower speeds.

-Common Injuries from Rear-End Accidents
+Common Injuries from Rear-End Car Accidents

 The most common injuries sustained in rear-end car accidents are neck injuries.
 The force of having your car jolted forward and coming to a sudden stop can result in whiplash.
 These kinds of injuries can take several days and sometimes weeks to show their full symptoms.
-If you begin experiencing any of the following symptoms after your rear-end collision, you should visit your doctor immediately for an examination:
+If you begin experiencing any of the following symptoms after a rear-end collision, you should visit your doctor immediately for an examination:

 - Pain or stiffness in your neck